Emamezi/ApexPlay-Gaming-and-Electronics-Retail/README.md

 * **North America accounts for 55% of total revenue ($15 million)**, reflecting a dominant and well-established market position.
 However, this **presents a company wide risk of a regional market disruption** and the need for **diversification amongst other underperfomring regions**.

-* **APAC region persenet the biggest opportunity for growth**.
+* **APAC region persents the biggest opportunity for growth**.
 Customers from APAC region have over the years spent more per transaction than any other region and has a AOV growth rate of 17.5% from 2019 to 2022.

 * A high AOV coupled with low order volume ($279, 13K orders) in the **APAC region indicates a potential growth gap** that warrants further exploration.
 This may point to limited marketing reach or awareness, supported by the relatively flat performance across marketing channels in the region.